With nearly endless content for users to scroll through, Instagram’s Discover feature can be pretty addictive.

-The video feature of Instagram turns big booty models into low-key actors and perhaps low-key porn stars.
+The video feature of Instagram turns big booty models into low-key actors and perhaps low-key adult film stars.
 The material is sensual and extremely easy to access; any child could accidentally stumble upon a big booty account through the Discover page.

 But is the content of a big booty Instagram account erotic, empowering or both?

 The response is difficult.

 Some signs suggest that the nature of the big booty account empowers women.
 After all, many of the accounts accept submissions from followers and feature other big booty accounts in their feed.
 A network of big booty women on social media exists; they promote other beautiful women, creating a sense of digital solidarity.

 Other times, the homegrown models post photos of their children, with heartfelt captions, reminding fans that they are mothers, wives and, above all, people.

 Most models also almost always make sure to show their faces.

 Signs of solidarity and empowerment aside, it’s impossible to meditate on big booty Instagram models without taking the male spectator into account.
 Many followers of big booty accounts are men.
 Whether male followers interact respectfully with big booty content lies in the comment section of any photo.